Sreesanth18/Sreesanth_Portfolio/README.md

 # Sreesanth Reddy - Portfolio Website

 ## Project Overview
-A clean, professional static portfolio website showcasing professional experience, projects, and technical skills.
+This is my personal portfolio websire with a clean, professional static portfolio website showcasing professional experience, projects, and technical skills.
 Built with pure HTML, CSS, and vanilla JavaScript for optimal performance and easy deployment.

 ## Features